Propionyl-CoA carboxylase

 (S)-Methylmalonyl-CoA cannot be directly utilized by animals.
-It is acted upon by a racemase, yielding (R)-methylmalonyl-CoA, which is then converted into succinyl-CoA by methylmalonyl-CoA mutase (one of the few metabolic enzymes which requires vitamin B12 as a cofactor).
+Instead, it is first acted upon by the enzyme, methylmalonyl-CoA epimerase, yielding (R)-methylmalonyl-CoA, which is then converted into succinyl-CoA by methylmalonyl-CoA mutase.
 Succinyl-CoA, a Krebs cycle intermediate, is further metabolized into fumarate, then malate, and then oxaloacetate.
 Oxaloacetate may be transported into the cytosol to form phosphoenol pyruvate and other gluconeogenic intermediates.
 Propionyl-CoA is therefore an important precursor to glucose.

-Propionyl-CoA is the end product of odd-chain fatty acid metabolism, including most methylated fatty acids.
-The amino acids valine, isoleucine, and methionine are also substrates for propionyl-CoA metabolism.
+This enzyme's substrate, Propionyl-CoA, is the end product of odd-chain fatty acid metabolism, including most methylated fatty acids.
+In addition, the amino acids valine, isoleucine, methionine, and sometimes threonine are also metabolized into propionyl-CoA, and so this enzyme is also involved their metabolism.